dwbrown115/GameServer/ARCHITECTURE.md

 - PATCH /player/update
 - POST /ws/auth (session establishment)
 - Any future write / mutation endpoints

+Note: Gameplay HTTP endpoints are mapped by the active game module (currently `AgarSurvivor`) using minimal APIs.
+Auth and WebSocket auth remain in controllers.

 Row-Level Authorization:
 - For endpoints that include a `{userId}` route parameter or body field (e.g., `GET /api/Shop/user-assets/{userId}`, `POST /api/Shop/buy-skin`), the server now enforces that the JWT subject (`sub` claim) matches the targeted `userId`.
 Requests where the token's subject differs return `403 Forbidden` to prevent horizontal privilege escalation.